-Buildings are allowed and encouraged to build up to the street right-of-way in the GMU zone.
+Buildings are allowed and encouraged to build up to the street right-of-way in the mixed use zones.
+GMU zone.
 This ensures that buildings engage the street right-of-way.

 - 2. Standards - a.
-No minimum street setbacks are required, except for Residential Street Edges in 19.303.5. - b.
-Maximum street setback is 20 feet.
+No minimum street setbacks are required, except for Residential Street Edges in Figure 19.303.5. - b.
+In the GMU zone, the Mmaximum street setback is 20 feet.
 For properties shown as having a commercial edge on Figure 19.303.4.C.2.b, the following standards apply. - (1) No minimum street setback is required.
 Maximum street setback is 10 feet. - (2) The area within the street setback, if provided, shall be landscaped. - c.
+In the NMU zone, the maximum street setback is 10 feet unless the yard exception standards of Section 19.501.2 apply. - d.
+When a building is set back from the sidewalk, the setback area must be landscaped.

-The setback area may include usable open space such as plazas, courtyards, terraces and small parks. - d.
-Usable open space may be counted toward the minimum vegetation requirement in Subsection (F) below.
+- (1) The setback area may include usable open space such as plazas, courtyards, terraces and small parks. - (2) Usable open space may be counted toward the minimum vegetation requirement in Subsection (F) below. - de.

-- d.
 No vehicle parking is permitted between the building and the street.
-Vehicle parking must be located behind and/or to the side of buildings except in cases of a through-lot or lots which front on 3 or more streets, in which case this standard applies to 2 streets. - D. Frontage Occupancy Requirements
+Vehicle parking must be located behind and/or to the side of buildings except in cases of a through-lot or lots which front on 3 or more streets, in which case this standard applies to 2 streets.

+D. Frontage Occupancy Requirements